Day-care sex-abuse hysteria: Oak Hill satanic ritual abuse trial

 The case began on August 15, 1991, when a 3-year-old girl told her mother that Dan Keller had spanked her.
 However, the “allegation quickly morphed into an allegation of sexual abuse.”
 The mother and daughter were on their way to a scheduled appointment with the girl's therapist, Donna David-Campbell, who elicited details that included Keller defecating on her head and sexually assaulting her with a pen.
 During the time leading up to the trial, two other children from the day care offered similar accusations.
 According to the children, the couple served blood-laced Kool-Aid, and forced them to have videotaped sex with adults and other children.
 The Kellers, they said, sometimes wore white robes and lit candles before hurting them.
-The children also accused the Kellers of forcing them to watch or participate with the killing and dismemberment of cats, dogs, and a crying baby.
+The children also accused the Kellers of forcing them to watch or participate with the killing and dismembering of cats, dogs, and a crying baby.
 Bodies were unearthed in cemeteries, and new holes were dug to hide freshly killed animals.
 At one point, an adult passer-by was shot and dismembered with a chainsaw.
 The children recalled several airplane flights, including one to Mexico, where they were sexually abused by soldiers, before returning to Austin in time to meet their parents at the day care.